 Entrance-fee: 1 guinea.

 No closing date is stated, or can be guessed with any reasonable degree of confidence.
-The identity of competing composers is normally the last thing to become known, but here appears to be known already when the first problem is published.
+The identities of competing composers are normally the last thing to become known, but here appear to be known already when the first problem is published.
 As the first problems to be published officially usually are prize-winning problems, while in this case an identified prize-winning problem is not published until August, it is difficult to guess at when closing date may have been, based on what information was published, and when.

 A report from the tourney first appears in Illustrated London News.

 “[ Subsequent to the C.P.C.
 1852 tournament, ] a few of our own leading Problem-makers, determined not to be altogether disappointed of the object proposed, got up a little sweepstakes among themselves; the conditions being that each should subscribe a guinea, and send in eight problems.
 The inventor of the three best to be entitled to a set of costly ivory chess-men; and of the three next best, to a handsome chess-board.
 After a long and patient examination of the competing diagrams, the judges have decided unanimously, that Mr. Walter Grimshaw, of York, is entitled to the first, and Mr. Silas Angas of Newcastle-on-Tyne, the second prize.”Although the prize-winners are identified, the best three problems for which the prizes were to be awarded are not identified beyond one problem from each of the competitors (see source references above).

 The date of the report in Illustrated London News suggests that the judges had presented their awards by 1854-08-20 at the latest.

 The reporting by Chess Player’s Chronicle corresponds with that given by Staunton on most points, and does not add anything new.
 The only point of difference is that it does not identify any individual prize-winning problems while Illustrated London News explicitly identifies two prize-winning problems.